emurrug/VideoGameBaby/README.md

 The P.I. on this project is Emma Murrugarra (eam422@cornell.edu) working under the supervision of Michael Goldstein (mhg26@cornell.edu) in the B.A.B.Y.
 Lab at Cornell University.

+**NOTE:** As of 07.15.21, construction for new versions of Virtual Baby is underway.
+The new versions will feature immature speech and locomotion stimuli, as well as integrate electrophysiological sensors.
+See branching file directory for more information.

 ****************
 ***File Navigation***